Accurate Rural Address Visibility

 3. Post Twice if You Share a Driveway

-If you live a on a long or shared driveway, post your house numbers at least twice.
+If you live on a long or shared driveway, post your house numbers at least twice.
 Once near the driveway entrance and again outside your home.

 Canva